Andrew Lumisden: Paris

 In the spring of 1769 Lumisden set out for Paris, and now having an income from his father's estate, he became a writer.
 Around 12 June 1770, he met Charles Burney (composer and musicographist), recommended to him as a potential shrewd tip and information provider for his musical state of art trip throughout Europe between 1770 and 1772.
 A petition having been presented in his favour on 15 February 1773, he was allowed to return home, and five years later a free pardon was granted him.
 He visited Scotland, but continued for a period to make Paris his base.

-Death
+Later life and works

-In 1783 Lumisden was in Edinburgh and was a joint founder of the Royal Society of Edinburgh.
+In 1783 Lumisden was back in Edinburgh and was a joint founder of the Royal Society of Edinburgh.
+In 1797 the fruits of his antiquarian and archaeological research were published as Remarks on the Antiquities of Rome and its Environs, reprinted in 1812.
+He also compiled a pedigree of his family, which was published in James Maidment's Analecta Scotica, vol. ii.

 He appears to have lived at Thistle Court in the New Town.

 Lumisden died in Edinburgh on 25 December 1801.

-Works

-In 1797 Lumisden published Remarks on the Antiquities of Rome and its Environs, which was reprinted in 1812.
-He also compiled a pedigree of his family, which was published in James Maidment's Analecta Scotica, vol. ii.